jennifert/jekyll-site/_drafts/mac-local-dev-server.markdown

 <code>sudo nano /etc/apache2/users/username.conf</code>

 The file will open in terminal, in a program called nano.
-Copy and paste the below text into the terminal program, and then type "Control" and the "X" key to quite.
-TYpe "Y" to save your changes.
+Copy and paste the below text into the terminal program, and then type "Control" and the "X" key to quit.
+Type "Y" to save your changes.

 <!--to do: make sure directory tags are encoded-->
 <code><Directory "/Users/username/Sites/"><br>